sdaniels6363/liri-node-app/README.md

   There are two additional functions that work in tandem with the others:

- * logThis - This function just takes what is output to the console, via console.log, and also writes it to a log file.
+ * logThis - This function just takes what is output to the console, via console.log, and also writes it to a log file called 'log.txt'.

  * specialCharsBandsInTown - This function works in tandem with _bandsInTownEvents_, and is actually run before the _bandsInTownEvents_ function fires.
 It is responsible for converting any special characters to a URL encoded format expected by the API.